Skip to main content

 Native Multi-Chain & Private Stablecoin Support

 PayRam provides native, business-ready support for major chains including Bitcoin, Ethereum, and TRON, with a focus on stablecoins like USDT and USDC.
-Integrations for Polygon, BNB Smart Chain, Solana, Ripple, Monero, and TON next in line.
+Integrations for Polygon (live since January 2026).

 Businesses need to accept the coins their customers actually use.
 PayRam is multi-chain native, providing first-class support for: